appcelerator-archive/titanium_mobile_blackberry/README.md

 1) Get the latest Titanium Studio at http://preview.appcelerator.com/studio/bb.
 The Studio team will be posting frequent updates.

-2) Download the most recent BlackBerry Titanium SDK from http://preview.appcelerator.com/studio/bb.
+2) Download and unzip the most recent BlackBerry Titanium SDK from http://preview.appcelerator.com/studio/bb.
 The BB team will be posting frequent updates.

-3) Unzip the file down a location that does not include spaces in the path name.
-This has been fixed in release "3.1.0.300

-4) Unzip the StarterApp.zip file located at http://preview.appcelerator.com/studio/bb/ somewhere where it is easy to find (i.e. the Desktop) and no spaces in path.
-The StarterApp is listed under the install instructions.

-5) Launch Titanium Studio.
-You may wish to have a separate workspace for BB development to make it easy to switch between settings.
-In the Preferences panel under Titanium Studio > Preferences from the main menu select Titanium Studio and then Titanium.
-In the BlackBerry NDK Home box put the path to the NDK downloaded in step 2.
-It by default lives in /Applications/bbndk on MAc.
+3) In the Preferences panel under Titanium Studio > Preferences from the main menu select Titanium Studio and then Titanium.
+In the Titanium SDK Home box put the path of downloaded BlackBerry Titanium SDK.
+Goto the BlackBerry tab and in the BlackBerry NDK Home box put the path to the NDK downloaded from step 2 BlackBerry tools setup above.
+It by default lives in /Applications/bbndk on Mac.
 In the Simulator IP box enter the IP address you noted in step 5 BlackBerry tools setup above.

-6) Still within Titanium Studio go to File > Import... > Titanium > Existing Titanium Project and in the Project Directory box enter the location of the StarterApp that was unzipped in step 6.

-7) Select the "StarterApp" Project in the project explorer, select the "Run" drop down and choose "BlackBerry Simulator".

-8) You may also use Titanium Studio to create a new BlackBerry project.
-Make sure when creating the new project there are no spaces in the project path.
-Spaces are allowed in release "3.1.0.300.
-Note most of the default templates are still being worked on and will not be displayed correctly on the simulator or device.
-Most of this has to do missing flow layout functionality that the team is busy working on.
+4) Use Titanium Studio to create a new BlackBerry project by select File->New.
+Pick a starter template.
+When done you can run your newly created project to the BlackBerry simulator by choosing Run As->BlackBerry Simulator.

-9) To display Ti.APP.info for your application you need to use the command line / BB tools for now until Studio can read the logs.
+5) To display Ti.APP.info for your application you need to use the command line / BB tools for now until Studio can read the logs.
 Here's the steps:

 1. telnet <simulator ip>  (you can find the IP in the lower left corner of the simulator window)
 2. login: username = devuser password = devuser
 3. The log files are located at /accounts/1000/appdata/<your app id>/logs
 4. You can use tail -f to stream log updates.
 Note you will need to re-start tail between application runs.

-10) The easiest way to target running on a device is to use Titanium Studio and follow the instructions on the preview site.
-You can also use the command utilities to do the same activities as in Titanium Studio.
+6) The easiest way to target running on a device is to use Titanium Studio but you can also use command-line utilities to do the same activities as in Titanium Studio.

 - Setup the BlackBerry 10 environment for code signing: